 A student may take only three credits more than the number required for the academic year in which he is registered.
-Permission to take more than three extra credits may be given by the Academic Standing Committee.
+Permission to take more than three extra credits may be given by the Committee on Academic Standing.

 Requirements for Degrees